Deutsche Bank Aktiengesellschaft Raises Activision Blizzard (NASDAQ:ATVI) Price Target to $118.00

-Activision Blizzard (NASDAQ:ATVI) had its target price boosted by Deutsche Bank Aktiengesellschaft from $115.00 to $118.00 in a research report report published on Monday morning, The Fly reports.
-The firm currently has a buy rating on the stock.
+Activision Blizzard (NASDAQ:ATVI) had its price target increased by Deutsche Bank Aktiengesellschaft from $115.00 to $118.00 in a report issued on Monday, Benzinga reports.
+Deutsche Bank Aktiengesellschaft currently has a buy rating on the stock.

-ATVI has been the subject of several other reports.
-Barclays upped their price objective on Activision Blizzard from $100.00 to $116.00 and gave the stock an overweight rating in a research report on Friday, February 5th.
-Wedbush upped their price objective on Activision Blizzard from $104.00 to $125.00 and gave the stock an outperform rating in a research report on Friday, February 5th.
-BMO Capital Markets upped their price objective on Activision Blizzard from $80.00 to $104.00 and gave the stock a market perform rating in a research report on Tuesday, February 9th.
-Benchmark upped their price objective on Activision Blizzard from $118.00 to $120.00 and gave the stock a buy rating in a research report on Monday, May 3rd.
-Finally, Truist upped their price objective on Activision Blizzard from $90.00 to $100.00 in a research report on Tuesday, February 2nd.
-Two analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus price target of $109.64.
+Other research analysts have also issued reports about the stock.
+Jefferies Financial Group initiated coverage on shares of Activision Blizzard in a research note on Friday, April 23rd.
+They issued a buy rating and a $120.00 price target for the company.
+Barclays increased their price objective on shares of Activision Blizzard from $100.00 to $116.00 and gave the company an overweight rating in a research report on Friday, February 5th.
+Zacks Investment Research downgraded shares of Activision Blizzard from a buy rating to a hold rating and set a $101.00 price objective on the stock. in a research report on Tuesday, April 20th.
+Morgan Stanley increased their price objective on shares of Activision Blizzard from $115.00 to $120.00 and gave the company an overweight rating in a research report on Tuesday, May 11th.
+Finally, Wedbush increased their price objective on shares of Activision Blizzard from $104.00 to $125.00 and gave the company an outperform rating in a research report on Friday, February 5th.
+Two analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company.
+Activision Blizzard presently has a consensus rating of Buy and a consensus target price of $109.64.

 Activision Blizzard Company Profile